 A Message from Our Directors

 We are proud to help train incredible, talented, and motivated individuals who will make a difference in this world.
 We are looking for applicants who bring enthusiasm and innovation, and for those with diverse identities, experiences, and background, including and centering those from historically and contemporaneously excluded communities.
 Through rotations at our academic hospital, our safety net hospitals, and community-based settings, our trainees gain excellent experience in family planning, minimally invasive GYN surgery, gynecologic oncology, physiologic birth, and complex obstetrics including operative vaginal delivery.
-We are the #1 NIH-funded women’s health program in the country and over half of our graduating residents enter further training including the traditional fellowships as well as Minimally Invasive Surgery, Global Health, and Palliative Care.
-We strive to train residents who will serve the workforce needs of our state and country and who will provide exemplary, patient-centered care to all patients including the most vulnerable.
+We are the #1 NIH-funded women’s health program in the country and over half of our graduating residents enter further training including the traditional OBGYN fellowships as well as Minimally Invasive Surgery, Addiction Medicine, Global Health, Palliative Care, and research fellowships.
+We strive to train residents who will serve the workforce needs of our state and country and who will provide exemplary, patient-centered care to all patients including the most marginalized.
 We are fortunate to have a diverse group of residents who enrich our department, augment the educational experience of our trainees, and enhance the care we provide our patients.
 We are strongly committed to evidence-based medicine, health equity, comprehensive reproductive health, including abortion and contraception, interprofessional work, and care for the underserved.
-These values are part of the air that we breathe and permeate our clinical care, research, and advocacy work.
+These values are part of the air that we breathe and permeate our clinical care, research, education, quality improvement, and advocacy work.
 We look forward to meeting you and introducing you to our fabulous program.